-The IS NOTOPERATOR CAN BE USED with the EMPTYORNULL keywords.
+The IS NOToperator can only be used with the EMPTYorNULL keywords.
 That is, it's used to search for issues where a specified field has a value.

-(i) Not all fields are compatible with this operator.
+Not all fields are compatible with this operator.
 For more details, seethe individual field reference.